TYROSINE KINASE INHIBITOR

 Overview

-Calquence is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat adults with mantle cell lymphoma (MCL) who have received at least one prior treatment, or adults with chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL).
-Calquence is also referred to by its drug name, acalabrutinib.
+Calquence is a prescription drug approved by the U.S. Food and Drug Administration (FDA) for treating adults with mantle cell lymphoma (MCL) who have received at least one prior therapy.
+It is also approved for previously untreated MCL in combination with bendamustine and rituximab in patients who are ineligible for autologous hematopoietic stem cell transplantation (HSCT).
+Additionally, it is approved for chronic lymphocytic leukemia (CLL) and small lymphocytic lymphoma (SLL).
+Calquence is also known by its drug name, acalabrutinib.

 How do I take it?